By Dr. Prateek Porwal, ENT Surgeon & Vertigo Specialist | PRIME ENT Center, Hardoi UP

 Image Source: Canva

-– The room is spinning around them
+- The room is spinning rapidly (most common in BPPV)

-Other Symptoms That May Accompany Vertigo
+Other Symptoms That Come Along

-– Nausea and vomiting
+- Nausea and sometimes vomiting (especially in acute attacks)

-– Headache
+- Headache (especially in vestibular migraine)

 Types of Vertigo: Peripheral vs. Central